-This paper presents progress and insights from the NSF-funded [project name redacted] project at [university name redacted], a minority-serving institution where over 70% of students are Hispanic/Latiné, Pell-eligible, and first-generation.
-Historically, the [engineering college name redacted] has implemented various intervention programs - preparatory courses, cohorting, tutoring, workshops, and peer-mentoring - to support students from their transition to college through graduation.
+This paper presents progress and insights from the NSF-funded Transforming STEM Education using an Asset-Based Ecosystem Model project at California State University, Los Angeles, a minority-serving institution where over 70% of students are Hispanic/Latiné, Pell-eligible, and first-generation.
+Historically, the College of Engineering, Computer Science, and Technology has implemented various intervention programs - preparatory courses, cohorting, tutoring, workshops, and peer-mentoring - to support students from their transition to college through graduation.
 While these efforts have led to incremental improvements, they have not delivered the transformative outcomes we envisioned.
 A key realization from these interventions is the need for a new approach that meets our students “where they are”.
 This prompted a shift from operating through the lenses of a rigid, "factory model" of education—which assumes uniformity in student input and output—to an adaptable ecosystem framework that leverages its agents' assets and community cultural wealth.

-The [project name redacted] project focuses on developing structures and tools to allow the current system, constrained by factory-like processes, to evolve into an asset-based ecosystem that better serves the diverse needs of its agents—students, faculty, and staff.
-Key initiatives include: (1) the [project name redacted] Faculty Fellow Community of Practice, a year-long cohort engaging in discussions on topics such as identity, teacher identity, and cultural wealth, culminating in Action Research Teaching (ART) projects; (2) the [project name redacted] Lecturer Faculty Workshops, providing condensed versions of the Faculty Fellow Community of Practice experience; (3) the [survey name redacted], which uses validated constructs to assess the well-being of the system's members; (4) the [project name redacted] Peer Observation Tool and Process focused on formative, growth-oriented feedback for faculty; (5) the [project name redacted] Student Opinion Survey designed around the ecosystem model, examining classroom climate, structure, and vibrancy; and (6) the [project name redacted] Mental Model Survey, which assesses faculty perspectives on academia through the lens of ecosystem and factory educational paradigms.
+The Eco-STEM project focuses on developing structures and tools to allow the current system, constrained by factory-like processes, to evolve into an asset-based ecosystem that better serves the diverse needs of its agents—students, faculty, and staff.
+Key initiatives include: (1) the Eco-STEM Faculty Fellow Community of Practice, a year-long cohort engaging in discussions on topics such as identity, teacher identity, and cultural wealth, culminating in Action Research Teaching (ART) projects; (2) the Eco-STEM Lecturer Faculty Workshops, providing condensed versions of the Faculty Fellow Community of Practice experience; (3) the Educational Ecosystem Health Survey (EEHS), which uses validated constructs to assess the well-being of the system's members; (4) the Eco-STEM Peer Observation Tool and Process focused on formative, growth-oriented feedback for faculty; (5) the Eco-STEM Student Opinion Survey designed around the ecosystem model, examining classroom climate, structure, and vibrancy; and (6) the Eco-STEM Mental Model Survey, which assesses faculty perspectives on academia through the lens of ecosystem and factory educational paradigms.
 This paper briefly discusses the tools and strategies developed, lessons learned through implementation, and team member reflections on how creating educational spaces that value and adapt to the unique strengths of students, faculty, and staff can lead to thriving outcomes for all.

 The full paper will be available to logged in and registered conference attendees once the conference starts on June 22, 2025, and to all visitors after the conference ends on June 25, 2025